jaspector

 Monday through Friday, 7:30 a.m. to 4:00 p.m.

-Typical inspection sequence: Follows the Shreveport permit office sequence: foundation, framing, pre-finish, and final, plus trade inspections.
+Typical sequence: Follows the Shreveport permit office sequence: foundation, framing, pre-finish, and final, plus trade inspections.

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the City of Shreveport Department of Public Works, Division of Permits & Inspections (for building permits); Parish of Caddo Public Works, Permits Department (for parish permits and 911 addressing) before applying.
+Source: City of Shreveport Department of Public Works, Division of Permits & Inspections (for building permits); Parish of Caddo Public Works, Permits Department (for parish permits and 911 addressing) ↗

 Building permits and inspections for unincorporated Caddo Parish run through the Shreveport permit office under the parish-city agreement.
 Permit triggers follow Shreveport rules for new construction, alterations, repairs, moves, demolition, occupancy changes, and regulated trade systems.

+Not all construction work requires a permit in unincorporated Caddo Parish, LA.
 The following work is generally exempt: Painting; Flooring.
 Note: Exempt from building permit does not mean exempt from zoning and planning requirements.
 Confirm with the City of Shreveport or Parish Public Works before proceeding.
+When in doubt, confirm with the local building department before starting work.